arcnet-cyber/linux-program-installer/README.md

 - XBPS
  - Void Linux

-If a listed Operating system doesnt work Post it in the issues and I'll try and fix it
+If a listed Operating system doesnt work Post it in the issues and I'll try and fix it.
+Because just if it's implemented doesnt mean its functional.